 I sit and look out my window at the snow that fell overnight.
 Peaceful, It looks more like January then April.
-My son came down joking about putting up the Christmas tree.
-True , something about freshly fallen snow puts one in the seasonal spirit.
+A family member came down joking about Christmas … True , something about freshly fallen snow puts one in the seasonal spirit.
 Instantly my mind wanders to Christmas baking.
 The smells, and the joy of sharing with others.

 With pantry inventory “to do list” – taking place today- I make a mental note to include items for Christmas baking.
 Extracts are on the top of that list.
 Extracts are great in Christmas baking and a perfect item to make in advance.
 Great for the not so busy spring, and the nice long brewing lets all those flavours really develop.